SW-AnubhavShriwastava/AI-Dialer-Dashboard/Database Setup.md

-# Database Setup Guide for AI Dialer Project
+# Database Setup Guide for SNB Connect Project

 This guide provides detailed instructions for setting up the database for both the AI-Dialer-Dashboard (Next.js) and AI-Dialer_old (Python) applications.